galaxyproject/training-material/topics/computational-chemistry/tutorials/md-simulation-gromacs/tutorial.md

 # Setup

-The **setup** {% icon tool %} tool uses the PDB input to create three files which will be required for MD simulation.
+The **GROMACS initial setup** {% icon tool %} tool uses the PDB input to create three files which will be required for MD simulation.

 Firstly, a topology for the protein structure is prepared.
 The topology file contains all the information required to describe the molecule for the purposes of simulation - atom masses, bond lengths and angles, charges.
 Note that this automatic construction of a topology is only possible if the building blocks of the molecules (i.e. amino acids in the case of a protein) are precalculated for the given force field.
 A force field and water model must be selected for topology calculation.
 Multiple choices are available for each; we will use the OPLS/AA force field and SPC/E water model.